upper waypoint

 Oakland’s new webpage about daylighting states that the city has already been painting curbs red “to support daylighting whenever possible” since the law’s passage in 2023 — and they’ll “continue to do so going forward.”

-As for enforcement, the Oakland Department of Transportation says that starting January, they’ll be distributing windshield flyers, “followed by a period of warnings.”
+As for enforcement, the Oakland Department of Transportation said that starting January, they’ll be distributing windshield flyers, “followed by a period of warnings.”
 After this, OakDOT will propose an amount for future daylighting fines to the Oakland City Council in the spring.

 Read more about daylighting enforcement in Oakland.